Bottle garden: Operation

-A bottle garden has the essential requirements of soil, water, and light for the survival of plants that are housed in it, as well as a reservoir of water, as water is trapped inside the bottle and unable to evaporate.
-The carbon dioxide from plant respiration is used for photosynthesis, and the oxygen from photosynthesis is used for respiration.
+A bottle garden has the essential requirements of soil, water, and light for the survival of plants and other organisms that are housed in it, as well as a reservoir of water, as water is trapped inside the bottle and unable to evaporate.
+The carbon dioxide in the trapped air is used for photosynthesis, and the oxygen produced from photosynthesis is used for respiration and expelled.
+Aerobic organisms like shrimp, snails, or bacteria take this excess oxygen for their own respiration, and return carbon dioxide to the air.
 As such they require almost no maintenance.

+Oldest example

+The oldest bottle garden in existence is alleged to have been planted in 1960, and to have remained sealed from 1972 until at least 2013.
+It is widely believed to belong to David Latimer, a retired engineer from England, who planted a Tradescantia in a sealed glass bottle as an experiment.
+Apart from watering it once in 1972, the bottle has remained closed, functioning as a self-sustaining ecosystem for over six decades.